This story was first published on October 16, 2020

 Mary Beth Mannarino is a clinical psychologist and professor emerita at Chatham University.

-Editor’s note: This is a general conversation about climate change and psychological impacts, but if you feel acute distress about this topic you should seek out a professional to talk with.
+Editor’s note: This is a general conversation about climate change and psychological impacts, but if you feel acute distress about this topic you should seek out a professional.